International Student Services

 If Pierce College is not offering a course you need to complete your program, you may be eligible to take the course at another college.
 Please visit the ISS Office for more information.
 For the Spring and Fall semesters, you will need to enroll in a minimum of 7 units at Pierce and clear your registration holds before a concurrent permission letter will be issued.
 The majority of your units must be taken at Pierce College.
 Please note that some colleges do not accept concurrently enrolled international students.
 It is the student's responsibility to contact the other college to find out which documents are required for concurrent admission.

-In order to be eligible to take an on-line or hybrid course during the Fall and Spring semesters, an international student must be enrolled in a minimum of nine (9) units that meet on campus or "in-person."
+In order to be eligible to take an on-line or instructional television (ITV) course during the Fall and Spring semesters, an international student must be enrolled in a minimum of nine (9) units that meet on campus or "in-person."

 If you leave the U.S. and you wish to re-enter as a continuing F-1 student, you will need to obtain a DSO's signature on the 2nd page of your I-20.
 In order to obtain this signature, you will need to show proof of enrollment for the upcoming semester.
 Visit the ISS Office to fill out the Travel Signature Request Form and bring your current I-20 with you.
 Standard processing time is 1 to 3 business days.